Hong Kong tears down ‘Pillar of Shame’ sculpture honoring Tiananmen victims

 The Council of the University of Hong Kong, the institution’s governing body, said it made the decision on Wednesday to remove the sculpture from the campus.

-“The decision on the aged statue was based on external legal advice and risk assessment for the best interest of the university,” it said in a statement, adding that the university has the right to take “appropriate actions” to handle the artwork and that the institution could be in violation of colonial-era laws if the statue remained.
+“The decision on the aged statue was based on external legal advice and risk assessment for the best interest of the university,” it said in a statement, adding that the university has the right to take “appropriate actions” to handle the artwork and that the institution could be in violation of colonial-era laws if the sculpture remained.

-When workers began removing the sculpture on Wednesday, and security guards tried to prevent journalists from filming.
+When workers began removing the sculpture on Wednesday, security guards tried to prevent journalists from filming.
 Reporters described the sound of digging and power tools emanating from within.
 Footage shot by local media appeared to show the sculpture split apart before being loaded into a container and taken away on a truck at dawn on Thursday.

 The HKU Council said the Pillar of Shame had been put into storage.